The Fundamentals of Winning Program

 Culture.
 Mental Toughness.
 Results

 Philosophy: In special operations we were effective due to our ability to execute fundamentals under extreme stress.
+No matter what was going on around us, we focused on what could affect and worked the problem.

 Maximizing potential was our standard.
 A relentless pursuit of that standard created trust and a desire to fight FOR EACH OTHER when it mattered most.
 Competitive environments differ, but the fundamentals of winning are the same.